RikMaxSpeed/SampleGen/README.md

 After some exploration with simple models, I bumped into some well documented problems:
 - when interpolating between encoded samples, I would frequently get silence (!!), and occasionally horrible noise.
-- the variables in the control dimensions had no definite range, which also made it difficult to generate new random samples.
+- the variables in the latent dimensions had no definite range, which also made it difficult to generate new random samples.

 This is because the auto-encoded values have no constraints over them, random values might simply point to regions of emptiness which the model has never seen before.